AaltoSciComp/scicomp-docs/news/index.rst

 *Jun 3–5, 2026* (upcoming) `Intro to Scientific Computing and HPC <https://www.aalto.fi/en/events/intro-to-scientific-computing-and-hpc-3-5-june-2026>`__ — 1 ECTS available.

-*May 20, 2026* (upcoming) `Reproducibility and Open Science Practices in Machine Learning <https://www.aalto.fi/en/events/reproducibility-and-open-science-practices-in-machine-learning-20may2026>`__ — 1 ECTS available.
+*May 20, 2026* `Reproducibility and Open Science Practices in Machine Learning <https://www.aalto.fi/en/events/reproducibility-and-open-science-practices-in-machine-learning-20may2026>`__ — 1 ECTS available.

+*May 20, 2026* New page: `Triton Maintenance Downtime </triton/usage/mainenance-downtime/>`__ — policy and recommendations for when Triton is taken offline with short notice for urgent security updates.

+*May 17, 2026* New page: `HPC Kitchen </scicomp/hpc-kitchen/>`__ — YouTube video series explaining HPC concepts (storage, parallelism, Slurm, containers) through cooking metaphors.

+*May 13, 2026* New page: `Local LLM web APIs </aalto/llm-web-apis/>`__ — pilot Aalto-hosted open-weight LLM gateway at ``llm-gateway.k8s.aalto.fi``, available to all Aalto employees for research and teaching (Aalto network/VPN required).

-*May 12–13, 2026* (upcoming) `Data Analysis with R <https://csc.fi/en/training-calendar/data-analysis-with-r-6/>`__ — 1 ECTS available.
+*May 12–13, 2026* `Data Analysis with R <https://csc.fi/en/training-calendar/data-analysis-with-r-6/>`__ — 1 ECTS available.

 *Apr 2026* New page: `AI Agents on Triton </triton/usage/ai-agents/>`__ — responsible use of AI coding agents (Claude Code, GitHub Copilot, Cline, etc.) on HPC clusters, including a security and risk overview.